dess-mannheim/european_parliament_simulation/README.md

 ### How to Cite
 If you use our data or code in your research, please cite our paper:

-Kreutner, Maximilian, Marlene Lutz, and Markus Strohmaier.
+Maximilian Kreutner, Marlene Lutz, and Markus Strohmaier.
 "Persona-driven Simulation of Voting Behavior in the European Parliament with Large Language Models." arXiv preprint arXiv:2506.11798 (2025).